shijie96/Scheduled-Weather-Data-Streaming/README.md

 3. An eventhub trigger **Azure Function** writes the data into **Data Lake Storage Gen2** in hierarchical folders (e.g., by region and timestamp).
 4. **Azure Data Factory** performs batch transformations to clean and standardize the schema.
 5. **Synapse Serverless** reads the data via external tables and SQL views.
-6. **Power BI** connects to the SQL endpoint and refreshes the dashboard in near real-time.
+6. **Power BI** connects to the SQL endpoint and refreshes the dashboard.

 ## Project Structure